By Jesse Vineyard/GCU Staff

 Defense continued into the second, but the offense began showing their strength – and it also provided the turning point at the end of the half.
 Boston College picked up a ground ball with 20 seconds remaining, but an errant pass into the GCU zone was picked up by the Lopes’ Jack Lamey with 10 seconds left and immediately rushed up field.
 Lamey dished it off to Cam Wengreniuk who, without hesitation, fired a shot to the back of the net just as time expired.
 The Lopes bench erupted to send GCU into the locker room with a 3-1 lead.

 Using that momentum for the second half, the Lopes wasted no time.
-Cian Petersen got the scoring started two minutes in, running to in front of the goal with a turn-around jump shot for a 4-1 lead.
-Petersen found the net again two minutes later, working from down low and twisting around his defender to lift the ball top shelf.
+Cian Peterson got the scoring started two minutes in, running to in front of the goal with a turn-around jump shot for a 4-1 lead.
+Peterson found the net again two minutes later, working from down low and twisting around his defender to lift the ball top shelf.
 Lamey joined the party minutes later as he picked up a ground ball at midfield and started a fast break – passing off to Kyle Crews, who handed off to Cody Clark, who went right back to Lamey who found space in the middle of the box to bounce in a goal for a 6-1 lead.

 GCU wasn’t finished, however.
 Crews netted an overhand shot one minute after Lamey’s goal, then Clark capped the quarter with two goals of his own in the final three minutes – the latter goal coming with the Lopes a man up.

 A close, defensive game at the half quickly turned into a 9-1 rout after the third quarter – thanks in large part to everyone buying in.

 “Whole team effort,” Rapkin said.
 “Boston College plays good, fundamental defense, and you have to wear out teams like that.
 We got the ball to the best spots where we can be successful.”